Borgata: Gaming

 The 161000 sqft casino floor offers about 4,000 slot machines, 180 table games, and 50 poker tables.
 Borgata’s poker program features daily tournaments and high-stake tournaments in conjunction with the World Poker Tour.
 For weekly events, buy-ins range from $30 to $1,000, but the hotel also hosts other major events throughout the year.
 The Borgata also has a sportsbook called the Race & Sports Book that offers sports betting.

 Borgata has extensive online gambling operations.

 In 2009, a player at the casino broke records at the craps tables, rolling a pair of dice 154 times, including 25 passes, without "sevening out".
 Patricia Demauro, a New Jersey grandmother, had a lucky streak which lasted four hours and 18 minutes, breaking the world records for the longest craps roll and the most successive dice rolls without "sevening out".

 Hotel towers

 Main tower

 The Main Tower at Borgata stands 431 ft tall and contains 1,997 guest rooms and suites.
 It was opened in conjunction with Borgata in 2003.

-The Water Club
+MGM Tower

-The Water Club is a 38-story, $400 million boutique hotel connected to Borgata.
+MGM Tower is a 38-story, $400 million boutique hotel connected to Borgata.
+It was originally named The Water Club.
 Built in 2008, it features 800 guestrooms and suites; Immersion, a two-story spa on the 32nd floor, 18,000 square feet of meeting and event space, three residences, five pools (indoor and outdoor), and retail shops.